snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/jira-connector.md

 **Mapping Identities**

-The default method for mapping your data source identities with Microsoft Entra ID is by checking whether the Email ID of Jira users is same as the UserPrincipalName (UPN), or Mail of the users in Microsoft Entra.
+The default method for mapping your data source identities with Microsoft Entra ID is by checking whether the Email ID of Jira users is the same as the UserPrincipalName (UPN), or Mail of the users in Microsoft Entra.
 If you believe the default mapping wouldn't work for your organization, you can provide a custom mapping formula.
 To know more about, mapping Non-Microsoft Entra ID identities, see [Map your non-Azure AD Identities](map-non-aad.md).

 To identify which option is suitable for your organization: